MITCHCABRERA/CoffeeShop/README.md

 KapeRazzo Coffee House is a cozy neighborhood café serving specialty coffee, teas, and freshly baked pastries.
 We aim to create a warm, welcoming space where people can relax, order ahead, or reserve a table.
 Our goal is simple: good drinks, good food, good company.

-- Note: Updated codebase (per mentor feedback) is on branch MS1_REVISION_CONRAD-1.
+- Note: Updated codebase for js implementation is on branch JS_IMPLEMENTATION.
 Review there for the latest changes.

 ---